James B. Conant: Allied High Commissioner

-Later life
+Carnegie Corporation grant recipient and author

-Conant returned to the United States in February 1957, and moved to an apartment on the Upper East Side of New York.
+Conant returned to the United States in February 1957, where he leased an apartment on the Upper East Side in New York City.

 Between 1957 and 1965, the Carnegie Corporation of New York gave him over a million dollars to write studies of education.
 In 1959 he published The American High School Today, better known as the Conant Report.
 This became a best seller, resulting in Conant's appearance on the cover of Time magazine on September 14, 1959.
 In it, Conant called for a number of reforms, including the consolidation of high schools into larger bodies that could offer a broader range of curriculum choices.
 Although it was slammed by critics of the American system, who hoped for a system of education based on the European model, it did lead to a wave of reforms across the country.

 His subsequent Slums and Suburbs in 1961 was far more controversial in its treatment of racial issues.
 Regarding busing as impractical, Conant urged Americans "to accept de facto segregated schools".
 This did not go over well with civil rights groups, and by 1964 Conant was forced to admit that he had been wrong.
 In The Education of American Teachers in 1963, Conant found much to criticize about the training of teachers.
 Most controversial was his defense of the arrangement by which teachers were certified by independent bodies rather than the teacher training colleges.